-Our PE lessons are on Wednesday with Miss Wisniewska.
-Children are expected to come to school on these days in full PE kits, which has their names on.
-Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder and wetter children will need to be dressed appropriately as they will be in their kits all day.
-Earrings must be taken out before PE lessons, either by the parent or the child- staff are not permitted to do this.
+P.E lessons are on Tuesdays and Thursdays.
+Please ensure your child has the correct PE kit in school and will change into their PE kits at school.
+Make sure that your child's name is on all of their kit.
+Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder.
+Earrings must be taken out before PE lessons, either by the parent or the child.
+Staff are not permitted to do this.

 Please click on our 'Our Learning' tab on the right to find our topic pages for each term.

 Each week, as a part of their home learning, children will be expected to learn a set of spellings which they will be quizzed on Friday of the following week.
 These spellings are based on the Year Three and Four National Curriculum spelling list.
 Children should be encouraged to look for and learn spelling patterns in these words and other words.
 Please practise these regularly at home.
 It is more beneficial to work on spellings in short bursts; 5-10 minutes every day, rather than longer sessions.
 It is also very helpful to encourage your child to learn the meanings of these words (and other unfamiliar words) as well as helping them to develop their ability to apply these in context by writing a few sentences.

 If you would like to speak to the class teacher, please see her at pickup or dropoff or make an appointment via office for after school.